ivanji/quickstart-magento/README.md

-A Collection of AWS CloudFormation template for the deployment of Magento 2 on a brand new VPC
+A Collection of AWS CloudFormation templates for the deployment of Magento 2 on a brand new VPC

 Uses: EC2, RDS, Elasticache, etc